 We prefer to provide the public with unrestricted access to as many of our collections as possible.
-In cases where a donor wishes to restrict access to a collection or specific materials within a collection, archives staff will work with the donor to determine a reasonable set of restrictions for both parties.
+In cases where a donor wishes to restrict access to specific materials, our staff will be happy to work together to determine a reasonable set of restrictions.

 Monetary Appraisal for Tax Deductions

-It may be possible for donors to take a tax deduction for their donation of rare books or archival materials to the Norwich University Archives and Special Collections.
+It may be possible for donors to take a tax deduction for donations of rare books or archival materials.
 Interested donors should speak with their tax consultant or attorney to learn more about this possibility.
 Archives staff are prohibited from providing monetary appraisals of gifts.
 Any appraisal of donated materials for tax purposes should be completed by the donor prior to making a gift of the materials.
 If donors experience difficulty finding qualified appraisers in their area, we recommend consulting the Association of American Antiquarian Book Sellers or Appraisers Association of America websites.

 It is our understanding that the Internal Revenue Services requires a formal appraisal from a qualified appraiser if you plan to claim a deduction of more than $5000.
 For contributions of less than $5000, a formal appraisal may not be necessary although a statement of the method used to determine the fair market value is still required.
 Please contact your tax consultant for guidance.